 It’s a Priority for Talent Acquisition, But Few Know How to Measure Quality of Hire

-Madeline Laurano, the person behind Aptitude is one of the smartest and most pragmatic talent acquisition analysts around, and this report reflects that reputation.
+Madeline Laurano, the person behind Aptitude and author of the study, is one of the smartest and most pragmatic talent acquisition analysts around, and this report reflects that reputation.
 I highly recommend it.

 In the past, the way to measure quality of hire was to bring together data from separate systems like HRMS for retention data, performance management for performance and productivity data, and surveys for hiring manager satisfaction and fit.